Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Related Work

-\textbf{Temporal language grounding} is a task similar to SVMR, which requires localizing a moment semantically relevant to a given natural language query from a video.
+\textbf{Temporal language grounding} is a task similar to SVMR, which requires localizing a moment relevant to a given text query from a video.
 Temporal language grounding can be seen as a special case of VCMR, with only one video in the corpus for each query.
 According to the way of predicting moment, the existing works for temporal language grounding can be divided into proposal-based and proposal-free.
-The proposal-based method~\cite{liu2018cross,xu2019multilevel,chen2019semantic,xiao-etal-2021-natural,chen2018temporally, zhang2019man,zhang2021multi, liu2021context} initially generates multiple proposals as candidates.
-Subsequently, these proposals are ranked based on their matching degree with the query, and the one with the highest matching degree is selected as the answer.
-In contrast, the proposal-free method~\cite{yuan2019find,chen2020rethinking,zeng2020dense,li2021proposal,ghosh2019excl,chen2019localizing,zhang2020span} directly predicts the start and end times of the moment without pre-extracting proposals as candidates.
-Recently, some works~\cite{lei2021detecting, moon2023query, liu2022umt, cao2021pursuit}propose DETR~\cite{carion2020end}-based grounding models to simplify the complicated post-processing of previous methods.
-Using the methods for temporal language grounding to predict moments from all videos to solve VCMR is unrealistic, which requires huge computations.
-A video retrieval module is needed to retrieve a small set of videos that may contain the target moment.
+The proposal-based method~\cite{liu2018cross,xu2019multilevel,chen2019semantic,xiao-etal-2021-natural,chen2018temporally,zhang2019man,zhang2021multi,liu2021context} begins by generating several candidate proposals.
+These candidates are then scored based on their alignment with the query, with the proposal exhibiting the strongest alignment being chosen as the final answer.
+The proposal-free method~\cite{yuan2019find,chen2020rethinking,zeng2020dense,li2021proposal,ghosh2019excl,chen2019localizing,zhang2020span}, predicts the start and end times of the moment directly, bypassing the need to pre-extract proposals as candidates.
+Recently, several studies~\cite{lei2021detecting, moon2023query, liu2022umt, cao2021pursuit} introduce DETR\cite{carion2020end}-based grounding models, which streamline the complex post-processing steps of earlier methods.
+It is impractical to apply a temporal language grounding model to predict moments across all videos for VCMR, given the immense computations.
+A video retrieval module is needed to narrow down the videos to a very small set.